8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 6. You’ll become a key decision maker

-Throughout your career in data science, you'll have the opportunity to collaborate with plenty of departments and individuals and help to deliver actionable insights.
+Throughout your career in data science, you will have the chance to work with various departments and individuals, helping to provide actionable insights.

 Chess Board representing a data scientist strategical capacity